LADSoft/OrangeC/doc/olink/OLink Command Line Options.md

  For example:

->     OAsm one.o two.o three.o
+>     OLink one.o two.o three.o

  links several object files and makes an output file called **one.rel**.
 By default **OLink** takes the name of the first file on the command line, and replaces it with the extension **.rel**, to decide on an output file name.